More than 2,000 miles of singletrack trails wind through Southwest Idaho.

 Directions: From the Simplot Lodge at Bogus Basin, head up Deer Point Trail.
 From here, you’ll continue onto a series of trails all over the park: Elk Creek Trail, Pack Trail, The Face, Brewers Byway, Shindig Trail and eventually Morningstar Trail.

-McCall and Ponderosa National Forest
+McCall and Payette National Forest

 Here, the dense forests are filled with hidden trails waiting to be explored.
 You’ll find yourself in deep wilderness, surrounded by towering ponderosa trees.